sunny4lab-project/Supercharge-Your-IT-Support-with-Jira-/README.md

 ## 🚀 Supercharge Your IT Support with Jira!

+A ticketing system is a tool used by IT support teams to manage and track requests from end-users.
+When an issue arises, a user submits a request (a “ticket”), and the IT team addresses the issue by following the workflow in the system.

+### 🚀 Ticket Lifecycle:
+1. **New Ticket Created** – A user submits an issue.
+2. **Ticket Assigned** – A support specialist jumps on it.
+3. **Troubleshooting in Action** – The specialist investigates and works on a fix.
+4. **Resolution & Closure**:
+   - The issue is fixed, and the user is notified.
+   - Ticket is marked as **Resolved** or **Closed**.
+5. **Post-Incident Review**:
+   - Review tricky cases to improve future support strategies.

 Jira isn't just a ticketing system—it's your IT team's secret weapon for tracking issues, streamlining workflows, and delivering top-notch support with ease!